10Dozen/dzn_gear/README.md

 <h2>How To</h2>
 Download files (except "shemes" folder - it's only shows structure of kits for design purposes) to your mission folder.
 If you already have "init.sqf", then update it with lines from downloaded "init.sqf".
 To use 'EDIT' mode use "true" as argument in line <tt>[true] execVM "dzn_gear_init.sqf";</tt>.

 <h3>EDIT mode</h3>
-<br>In 'EDIT' mode open mission in Editor and click "Preview": inside the mission you'll see a new actions at the action menu:
+In 'EDIT' mode open mission in Editor and click "Preview": inside the mission you'll see a new actions at the action menu:
  <ul>
   <li><tt>Open Virtual Arsenal</tt> -- Simply opens VA with all available gear</li>
   <li><tt>Copy Current Gear to Clipboard</tt> -- Copy current gear to clipboard for inserting to <tt>dzn_gear_kit.sqf</tt> file</li>